Gibberlings3/transitions/README.md

 If the PC joins the coalition, only recruitable SoD NPCs that aren't required to be in northern SoD areas prior to joining will remain in the group.
 This includes:
 	- Minsc and Dynaheir
 	- Viconia
-	- Imoen under certain circumstances:  A special case has been put in for Imoen when the unfinished SoD portion of I4E is installed and she's not in training.
-She will be allowed to stay with the group if she doesn't get poisoned in the attack by Caelar elites.
-She won't have any specific SoD dialogue until I4E is finished, but you can keep her.
-To avoid her being poisoned at the start of SoD, select to rest somewhere other than in the palace.
-If she does get poisoneed, it will be up to I4E or BG2 to allow her to rejoin your group.
 NOTE: As a default, custom NPCs will leave the party unless they're specifically coded by their respective mods to stay.

 Twenty-five game-days after the first Caelar elite attack if the PC isn't working with the coalition, the PC will be arrested and the trial will begin whether the PC was anywhere near Dragonspear or not.
 Again, ToSC areas are safe zones until the demon has been dispatched.